ngjunsiang/ngjunsiang.github.io/_posts/2025-10-25-arch-linux-on-a-raspberry-pi-5.md

 permalink: arch-linux-on-a-raspberry-pi-5
 ---

-ARch Linux is my go-to Linux distribution for its simplicity and ease of build (through AUR).
+Arch Linux is my go-to Linux distribution for its simplicity and ease of build (through AUR).
 I was aware it had ARM support (through [Arch Linux ARM](https://archlinuxarm.org/)), but it turns out official Raspberry Pi 5 support is, at the time of writing, not yet available.
 Guides for getting the Pi 5 up and running are sparse and rather contradictory, and I'm not quite willing to go down a rabbithole for this project; I want to *do things* with the Pi, not tinker with OS installation for days on end.

 It turns out Manjaro ARM has official Raspberry Pi 5 support, and since Manjaro is based on Arch Linux, I decided to give that a try instead, through the official [manjaro-arm-installer](https://gitlab.manjaro.org/manjaro-arm/applications/manjaro-arm-installer).